Factoring periodic maps into Dehn twists

 Let $F \in \Mod(S_g)$ be an irreducible Type 1 action that is realized by the rotation of a hyperbolic polygon $\P_F$ with a boundary word $W(\P_F)$ (when read counterclockwise) as in Theorem~\ref{res:1}.
-An application of the \emph{handle normalization algorithm} detailed in~\cite[Section 3.4]{GR} shows that $W(\P_F)$ is of the form $Q a R b S a^{-1} T b^{-1} U,$ for some words $Q, R, S, T,U$ (possibly empty), and letters $a,b$, and we have the following.
+Let $W(\P_F)$ be of the form $Q a R b S a^{-1} T b^{-1} U,$ for some words $Q, R, S, T,U$ (possibly empty), and letters $a,b$.
+Then by an application of the \emph{handle normalization algorithm} detailed in~\cite[Section 3.4]{GR}, we have the following.